ncarandini/AvdList/README.md

 - The `<emulator_name>.ini` file
 - The `<emulator_name>` folder with only the needed files to show up in the device list of Android Device Manager

+I've decided to omit `sdcard.img`, `sdcard.img.qcow2`, `system.img.qcow2` and `userdata.img` files to save more than 650MB because I've found that they're not needed to import the device specifications as they're automatically recreated by the Android Device Manager.

 After cloning the repo in your PC, follow these steps to add a virtual device specification into your Android Device Manager:
 1. Open the folder of the repo cantaining the `<emulator_name>.ini` file and the `<emulator_name>` folder
 2. Copy the `<emulator_name>.ini` file and the `<emulator_name>` folder and paste them in `C:\Users\<your_username>\.android\avd` folder